DSU-Digital-Sound-Design/DAD-422-Audio-Production-III/content/pages/schedule.md

    **Wednesday 10/6**

    * [Sound Effects Scripting tutorial](https://learn.unity.com/tutorial/sound-effects-scripting-1)
+   * Also look through the FPS controller to see how footstep and jumping sound effects are implemented.

    Project 4: Due 10/15 – Implement common audio for common game scenarios.
 Use your sounds from project 3.